 Our transport lines

-When it comes to our transport routes in Europe, these are maintained in collaboration with our suppliers as long as is practically possible.
+When it comes to our transport routes in Europe, these are still maintained to the extent practicable and in collaboration with good partners.

 SRG uses standing containers on all shipments in and out of Holland, Germany Denmark and UK, and we will use all available routes to deliver.

-The Shortsea companies have not reported any particular irregularities caused by the pandemic yet.
+The Shortsea companies have still not reported any particular irregularities caused by the pandemic.

 Contact our car department for more information on specific needs: email@example.com